tsukuba-websci/UrnBasedDynamicNetworkModel/README-en.md

 # UrnBasedDynamicNetworkModel
 [日本語](README.md) | English

-## Abstruct
+## Abstract
-This is the repository for the article "Simulating Emergence of Novelties Using Agent-Based Models", which was submitted to PLOSONE.
+This is the repository for the article "Simulating Emergence of Novelties Using Agent-Based Models", which was submitted to PLOS ONE.

 ## Set Up
 ### Julia